eacandelas/eacandelas.github.io/_posts/2020-2-3-LibrariesToASF4.md

 * Resolve variables or missing data.
 * Enjoy.

-I did this using Ubuntu 19.04
+I did this using Ubuntu 19.04 and the gcc toolchain (no IDE).

 ## Copy library files to the project.